oceanprotocol-archive/predict-eth/challenges/main5.md

 # Print txid, as we'll use it in the next step
 print(f"txid from transferring the nft: {tx.txid}")
 ````

-## 4.2  Submit your result in Desights platform

-Go to Desights (https://desights.ai), sign in, and go to the page for this competition.

-In the previous step, you got the txid from transferring the nft.
-Copy and paste it into the appropriate field in Desights, and submit it.
-You should get a message confirming your submission.

 ## 4.3 Double-check that you submitted everything